My Neighborhood - My Favorites

 5.1.
-Bread Republic (see 2.2) – This bread place also serves good soups, salads and sandwiches, and all day breakfasts.
+Bread Republic (see 2.2) – This bread place also serves soups and sandwiches, and all day breakfasts.
 Open from 7:30am.
 Off Hamra near Jeanne d’Arc.
 A good meeting place.

 5.2.
 Brisk – New ‘eco-friendly’ café with drinks, sandwiches and soups.
+No smoking.
 Wifi.
-On Hamra, in the old Cinema el Hamra building, near Red Shoe. (off the map)
+On Hamra, in the old Cinema el Hamra building, near Red Shoe.

 5.3.
-Buttermint – A new café tucked behind a busy intersection, good food and service, and a pleasant outdoor seating area.
-Hamra at Abdel-Aziz St, toward Barbar. (off the map)
+Buttermint – A café tucked behind a busy intersection, good food and service, and a pleasant outdoor seating area.
+Hamra at Abdel-Aziz St, toward Barbar.

 5.4.
 Café Rawdah – This old-fashioned family place near the sea offers the perfect spot to drink lemonade and watch the sun set.
 Behind Luna Park, near the Sporting Club. (off the map)

 5.6.
-Cru - This small new wine bar offers good food and interesting new Lebanese wines by the glass.
+Cru - This small wine bar offers interesting new Lebanese wines by the glass and reasonable food.
 Matta Bldg. (opposite Le Rouge) Makdissi Street.
 01-344565

 5.8.
-Dar - This new café is situated in a pretty old house and garden, and offers delicious light fare.
+Dar - This new café is situated in a pretty old house and garden, and offers light fare.
 The building is actually the home of Dar el Mussawir, a photography workshop and bookshop.
 Rome Street, Wardiyyeh, in a little alley behind the Interdesign building.
 01-373347.
-71-236627. (off the map)
+71-236627.

 5.9.
 De Prague - This café-bar always has a buzz, and combines good food, drink, wifi, and an occasional exhibition.
-Casual sofas and mood lighting.
+Casual sofas and moody lighting.
 Makdissi St., near Abdel-Aziz.
 01-744864

 5.10.
-Democratic Republic of Music DRM – Hamra’s latest music venue- basement concert hall with industrial look, grey tones and exposed pipes.
-The ground floor deli serves good light food.
-Open breakfast to late.
-Wifi.
+Democratic Republic of Music DRM – Hamra’s latest music venue- basement club and concert hall with industrial look, grey tones and exposed pipes.
 Souraty St at the corner of Ibrahim Abdel Aal.
 70 -030032

 5.11.
 Ferdinand - A cute and cozy bar on Mahatma Gandhi St, near Hamra.
 Serves light food.
 01-355955

-5.13.
+5.14.
 Younes - original – Move over Starbucks, Gloria Jean’s, Caribou and Costa, Younes is the real deal.
 A family-run business selling coffee beans of various origins, and brewed coffee in a pleasant open air café.
 Wifi.
-Nehmeh Jafet Street, near Commodore Hotel. (off the map)
+Nehmeh Jafet Street, near Commodore Hotel.

 6.1.
 Al-Dirwandi –Lebanese food on the sea, opposite the Ain Mreisse mosque on the Corniche.
 Don’t expect the greatest Lebanese food, but the rooftop offers a splendid setting on warm evenings.
 01-366222 (off the map)

 6.3.
-Bagatelle – NEW Judging from how many AUB people are already frequenting this lovely place, the good news is out about Bagatelle.
-Restaurant in an old house with garden, simply decorated to emphasize the traditional architecture.
-Excellent basic Mediterranean menu.
+Bagatelle – Restaurant in an old house with garden, simply decorated to emphasize the traditional architecture.
+Basic Mediterranean menu.
 Best to reserve.
 In a small street off Jeanne d’Arc, near LaCigale.
 Ask for Pauline.
 01-342842.

 6.4.
 Blue Note – Cozy neighborhood place with live jazz in the evening.
 Good daily specials.
 Makhoul Street, opposite St. Mary’s Church.
 01-743857

 6.6.
-Casablanca – Fusion with an Asian touch, excellent standard and organic ingredients.
+Casablanca – Fusion with an Asian touch, excellent standard.
 Pricey.
 In an atmospheric old house on the sea.
 Weekend brunch good value.
 My personal favorite in Beirut.
 Reserve.
 Ain Mreisse.
 01—369334 (off the map)

 6.7.
 Garcia’s – Mexican bar and restaurant with good food and drinks, if pricey for what you get.
 In the Bread Republic and Earth Market alley.
 01-738538/03578538.